fbpx

 Hardware/Non-Software Based Solutions for Motion Compensation

-1) For VR headsets with inside-out tracking, consider covering one of the cameras with tape.
+1. For VR headsets with inside-out tracking, consider covering one of the cameras with tape.
 It will prevent the headset movements from being tracked in the environment and provide some VR motion compensation without significant side effects and the need to use motion compensation software: https://www.youtube.com/watch?v=ksy7AxjbcD0

-2) For the Oculus Rift, attach the sensor the platform using the DOF Oculus mount and cover the cameras on the VR headset.
+2. For the Oculus Rift, attach the sensor the platform using the DOF Oculus mount and cover the cameras on the VR headset.
 This disables the 3D tracking, which prevents the camera from jumping around in the game.
 However, this method also disables the rotation tracking, so if the motion platform turns on its yaw axis, you will have to turn your head to look forward in game.
 It’s suggested to limit the Yaw movement in your motion platform software in order to make the rotation just enough for you to feel but you will not have to turn your head to look forward in the game.
 This of course is not ideal, but doesn’t require motion compensation software.

-3) For original Oculus Rift (CV1) users, the Oculus Rift sensor could be mounted directly to your DOF Reality platform to provide simulated motion compensation without the need to use motion compensation software; however, due to recent Oculus update this solution may or may not work.
+3. For original Oculus Rift (CV1) users, the Oculus Rift sensor could be mounted directly to your DOF Reality platform to provide simulated motion compensation without the need to use motion compensation software; however, due to recent Oculus update this solution may or may not work.
 DOF Reality includes a mount for the Oculus Rift sensor in your DOF hardware shipment which should be placed at the front of the platform looking back at the VR headset.
 Mount the bracket to the two holes at the back of the wheel deck plate so it extends up and out to the front of the platform.

 Additional VR Motion Compensation Resources

+• 11.
 Can I put my full rig on your moving platform?

-Unfortunately the only option will be to move the seat itself to our rig. as it is properly balanced for COG while other heavy frames are made for a static mount.
+Unfortunately, the only option will be to move the seat itself to our rig, as it is properly balanced for COG, while other heavy frames are made for a static mount.
+All controls, such as the wheel, pedals, and shifters, have to be mounted to our frame.
+It would be technically unwise to overload it with unbalanced weight.

-Our frame is specially designed and has gone through extensive testing and many iterations until it reached the current configuration to ensure rigidity over all movements spectrum, under heavy pilot weight, and even direct drive wheels.
+Static frames are suitable for static setups, but under rapid movements and G-forces, they will not stay stable.
+Our frame is specially designed and has gone through extensive testing and many iterations until it reached the current configuration to ensure rigidity across all movements, even under heavy pilot weight and with direct drive wheels.

+• 12.
 Can I set it up for F1 position besides GT?

 Yes, sure you can set our platforms into F1 position reversing the main rail:

+• 13.
 What are seat mounts and H/P models dimensions?

 Overall with wheel and pedals stands: 120х90cm